Table of Contents

 1. Set Your Apartment Budget

 The first step for getting an apartment in NYC is to set your budget and ensure that you meet the rental requirements.
-Typically, landlords will want to see that you make at least 40x the rent.
+Typically, NYC landlords use the 40x rent rule, which states that your annual income should be at least 40x the monthly rent.
 So, if the unit is $2,000 per month, that means you must make at least $80,000 per year.
-You can often use a guarantor if you don't make that much, but guarantors typically must make at least 80x the rent.
+You can often use a guarantor if you don't make that much, but guarantors typically must make at least 80 times the rent.
 So, in the same scenario, your guarantor must make at least $160,000.
 But this could be a combined income if you have more than one.

 Different landlords have different requirements.
 For example, some may only require 35x the rent, and others may let you slide if you are below 40x but still in the ballpark.